Local measurements and the entanglement transition in quantum spin chains: Strict locality and long-range correlations

 \subsection{Action of the local operator on the measured state}

-The fact that measurements have been blocked according to the QCA's range allow for one significant simplification in constructions of Section~\ref{subsec: computation of correlation after measurements}: We shall now show that the operators $W^{R_j}_{g}$ defined from the state $\omega$ before measurement continue to play their role for all the post-measurement state $\tilde \omega_{n,\bf q}$.
+The fact that measurements have been blocked according to the QCA's range allows for one significant simplification in the construction of Section~\ref{subsec: computation of correlation after measurements}: We shall now show that the $n$-independent operators $W^{R_j}_{g}$ defined from the state $\omega$ before measurement continue to play their role for all the post-measurement state $\tilde \omega_{n,\bf q}$.
 As we did there, we now drop the index $\bf q$.